sohamparikh/ElimiNet/README.md

 * This code is adapted from  repo for [RACE baseline](https://github.com/qizhex/RACE_AR_baselines)

 ## Contact
-* Please contact Soham Parikh (sohamp AT cse DOT iitm DOT ac DOT in) for clarification/bugs in the code.
+* Please contact Soham Parikh (sohamp@seas.upenn.edu) for clarification/bugs in the code.